ArcSyn User Manual

 Adjusts how much offset is added to the LFO output.
 If you're doing something like vibrato, you probably want the LFO output to be balanced equally about zero (the central, default position), if you're doing note sequencing you probably want it to be entirely positive.

-Adjusts how long the LFO takes to fade in from zero when a note is played.
+Adjusts how long the LFO takes to fade up from zero when a note is played.
 This applies even in MONO mode.

 Selects what happens when a note is played:

-- OFF - if tempo sync is OFF, the LFO carries on from where it last got to.
-If tempo sync is ON, it locks position entirely to the current song position.
+- OFF: If tempo sync is OFF, the LFO carries on from where it last got to.
+If tempo sync is ON, it locks its position to the current song position.

 - FWD: The sequence steps from left to right.